 “Director & artistic devising director both theatre and documentary maker, Susanna Barranco is also an actress and play writer that enjoys jumping to no net to reach the deepest essence of every project she envisions.
 Visual and plot come together powerfully at her artistic proposal as much as at her performance.
 Life and career are an only one body on Susanna Barranco since as a woman constant research complicities her with our nowadays’ world on a risky and determined creative process adventure.
 Every work in progress she is involved in becomes a bunch of tools of reality’s comprehension, puzzling bit by bit on exploring her own inside as far as others’.
 Her work is always intimate and deep, aesthetically seductive, captivating but also reflexive.”

 On Susanna Barranco’s Theatre Company many shows have been devised, directed and performed by Susanna Barranco.
-Some of its productions are Mousiké, Estridències, Mossegades with Jango Edwards’ Collaboration; L’amor no fa mal o Massa tard per ser pessimista with Laura Freijo & Cristina Lügstenman; Accions de Resistència with text by Marta Galán and finalist in the Premi de Teatre de BBVA 2020 or Red Room (with dancer Sol Picó, premiered at Temporada Alta 2019).
-As a freelance actress and performer she has worked with several Catalan Directors such as Jordi Purtí, Marcel·lí Antúnez Afàsia i Pol, Eva Hibernia, Júlia Bel.
-On rehearsals to be opening in Barcelona by spring 2019 she is involved on 3D: Diners, Desig i Drets with director and play writer Marta Galán.
+Some of its productions are Mousiké, Estridències, Mossegades with Jango Edwards’ Collaboration; L’amor no fa mal o Massa tard per ser pessimista with Laura Freijo & Cristina Lügstenman; Accions de Resistència with text by Marta Galán and awared by Premi de Teatre BBVA 2020 or Red Room (with dancer Sol Picó, premiered at Temporada Alta 2019).
+As a freelance actress and performer she has worked with several Catalan Directors such as Jordi Purtí, Marcel·lí Antúnez Afàsia and Pol, Eva Hibernia, Júlia Bel Thirteen roses and Marta Galán Money, desire, rights and Foreigners will come… (Teatre Lliure, 2021).
 Susanna has also published poetry: Cràter (Edicions Llibre de l’Índex); the literary theatre essay Digue’m una cosa bonica (Edicions 62), and the novel: La Autopista del Amor.
 Ediciones B. 2015.
 From 2017 to 2019 Susanna Barranco was in charge after have won a tender offered by Catalan government —l’Ajuntament de Barcelona— to be the artistic director of a project called Teixint Complicitats on Why Violence?’s program that aims throughout theatre, work deep inside prevention of any kind of micro violence amongst teenagers in Catalan’s high Schools.